-Fig 4.
+Figure 5.
 Segment of a mission plan, consisting of a list of behaviors specified sequentially in a text file using a simple XML format.

 The Supervisor is responsible for managing the execution of the mission plan.
 At the start of the process the plan file is loaded and parsed, resulting in a behavior list.
 The Supervisor steps through the list executing each behavior one at a time, repeating the list based on the number of sites specified in the plan file.
 The Supervisor also manages restarts after hibernation periods during which the instrument draws very little power.
 When hibernation is requested by a behavior, the Supervisor saves the state of the instrument to a small execution database.
 The saved state is loaded after the mission plan on restarts and the Supervisor resumes mission execution from where it left off.

 At the top of the architecture is the Executive.
-The Executive is started automatically by the Linux system during the process and is responsible for launching the Supervisor and responding to external messages.
+The Executive is started automatically by the Linux system during the start-up process and is responsible for launching the Supervisor and responding to external messages.
 The Executive launches the Supervisor in such a way that, should the Supervisor process unexpectedly quit due to an unhandled exception, the Executive will receive a signal from the operating system and the Supervisor will be restarted.
 External messages come from the system console and request system information such as the current behavior and battery voltage, or command an action from the instrument.
 Commands include stopping the current mission plan, loading a different mission plan, and requesting the system to reboot.

 Mission science data are stored on a 32 GB Compact Flash memory card.
 Camera images are stored in their native Bayer-16 format, and are converted to TIFF images by a batch process after the SES has been recovered.
 This reduces data storage requirements, as the Bayer-16 images are about one-third the size of the TIFF images (10 MB versus 30 MB), and it conserves the battery energy that would be required to convert the images in situ.
 The vast majority of data storage is taken up by camera images, with the remainder used for fluorometer readings and engineering data such as battery voltage.
 The software also maintains extensive log files to record every action taken by the SES in order to verify correct operation and to help determine the cause of any malfunction.